Easy | Chords + Lyrics

 | Gb Db/F Eb11 | Ab Absus4 Ab |

-This is a modal interchange which since it leads back to Ab, feels perfectly natural.
+This is a modal interchange, yet since it leads back to Ab, it feels completely natural.

 ||: Gb (Fm7) | Ebm7 Ab11 (Fm7) :||